anoopsarkar/nlp-class/faq.md

 ### Exams and Tests

-* Midterms may be in different rooms than the lectures.
-You will be notified by email.
 * Exams may be written in either pen or pencil.
 Calculators or other aids are not allowed unless explicitly stated.
-* Midterm exams and other tests may or may not be returned, depending on the course.
-If they are returned, you can get them from the instructor's office hours.
-You can not dispute the marking of your exam after you have taken it out of the instructor's office.
+* Midterm exams and other tests will not be returned to you.
+You can examine them during office hours for the TA or the instructor.
 * Final exams are not returned to students by University policy; they are kept by the instructor.
 * If you miss a test or exam, you must present a note from a doctor to get a mark other than zero.
 Arrangements to make up the lost marks will be made on a case-by-case basis by the instructor.
 Make-up exams may be given as an oral examination.
 * You must get a pass on the weighted average of the exams to pass the course.